 Figure 2.36.
 Available viewers are shown with a right-click.

 Chapter 3.
-HowTo Access and Retrieve Data from the Herschel Science Archive
+HowTo Retrieve Data from the Herschel Science Archive

 The Herschel Science Archive (HSA) is the main repository for the observational data products from Herschel.
-It is available via a web interface to the Herschel Science Centre.
-But it is also available directly from within a DP session using HIPE.
+It is available via a web interface to the Herschel Science Centre, and directly from within a HIPE session.

-In this HowTo we explain how to access data and bring it into a DP session.
+The following sections explain how to access data and bring it into a HIPE session.